WOTvision/wot1/README.md

 This blockchain is built primarily to support the feature set described in the following section - however, the blockchain itself is usable for other purposes as well.

+**Curent status:** This project is not funded and depends on my diminishing free time.
+Sponsors and investors are wanted.

 # The WoT service v1

 For a description what this is all about, read the [White Paper](https://docs.google.com/document/d/1SSBQNTSJY--a-7NjfUMnGdNy4yIg29qOwcWNxHq_DoE/edit?usp=sharing).